chaostoolkit/chaostoolkit-documentation/sources/reference/developing/guidelines.md

     return {}
 ```

+!!! tip

+    Always finish the signature with the `configuration` and `secrets`
+    arguments.
+This is merely code readability convention as neither Python
+    nor Chaos Toolkit will care.
+However, this will be consistent across
+    the entire Chaos Toolkit code base.

 Since we have just added this action in a new module, we'll also make the
 module discoverable as follows: